 Why not make old fashioned candy for your party?

-Use Grandma's classic Halloween candy recipes for making Halloween taffy, chewy caramels, and popcorn balls.
-You'll also want to see her large collection of homemade candy recipes for making chocolate fudge, peanut brittle, old time seafoam candy, opera creams, and more.
+Use Grandma's Halloween candy recipes to make homemade pull taffy, chewy caramels, and popcorn balls.
+You'll also want to browse her large collection of homemade candy recipes for making chocolate fudge, peanut brittle, old time seafoam candy, opera creams, and lots more.

 Imagine the thrill kids of all ages will have when they open their take-home trick-or-treat bag and discover your homemade candy treats!